autoplot/documentation/md/Autoplot_from_source.md

 ## platform

-This document assumes you have installed Netbeans 7.3 on your desktop.
+This document assumes you have installed Netbeans 8.1 on your desktop.
-Subversion is included within Netbeans.
+Git is included within Netbeans.

 ## procedure